Hippo Life Cycle | How Long Does A Hippo Live?

 Hippos are large, semi-aquatic mammals that live in Africa.
 They spend most of their time in or near water as they need to keep their body temperature below 40 degrees Celsius.

-Besides being one of the world’s largest living land animals, They also have a complex social structure and communicate using vocalizations such as grunts, snorts, and bellows.
+Besides being one of the world’s largest living land animals, They also have a complex social structure and communicate through vocalizations such as grunts, snorts, and bellows.

 What is more interesting about hippos is the fact that they give birth underwater!